Monkey Business in Malaysia

 Green Beauty & Coconut Oil

-Beyond consumption, you hear and read about many natural skin care tips calling for the use of coconut oil in their recipes.
+Beyond consumption, you hear and read about many green beauty tips calling for the use of coconut oil in their recipes.
 It is always a good idea to understand the ingredients in your green beauty products or DIY skincare recipes.
 In fact, we made a very thorough (and very free!)
 E-Book on Non-Toxic Beauty.

 One aspect of oils in skincare is their rating on a “comedogenic scale” from 0-5.
 Comedogenic refers to an oils pore-clogging abilities.
 0 is the lowest ranking, meaning there is no, to very low chance of the oil clogging your pores.
 5 is a high rating and implies a significant chance of pore clogging.

 Coconut oil is rated as a 4.
-This is a pretty high rating, indeed, and it is therefore recommended to not put coconut oil on your face as a moisturizer, especially if you are prone to breakouts.
+This is a pretty high rating, indeed, and it is therefore recommended to use caution if you choose put coconut oil on your face as a moisturizer, especially if you are prone to breakouts.

 So why do many natural skin care tips advise the topical use of coconut oil?
 Well, everyone’s skin is different.
 Some absorb coconut oil better than others.
 On most of the body, coconut oil may be a great ingredient in nourishing and hydrating the skin.
 It is especially a wonderful ingredient in soap because of its ability to lather up and produce big bubbles.
 Check out our Black Cedar Soap to find out for yourself!